koush/android_vendor_htc_magic/README.txt

 ---- build configuration ----

-You can configure to build for HTC Magicby setting your environment at the root of the source tree:
+You can configure to build for HTC Magic by setting your environment at the root of the source tree:

 . build/envsetup.sh